 Create apps and flows without writing code, with full-featured Power Apps and Power Automate development tools.
 Easily share and collaborate on these solutions with others.

-With Dataverse, use a fully managed, scalable data platform, including support for common business app actions.
+Use a fully managed, scalable data platform with Dataverse, including support for common business application actions.
 Use out-of-the-box common tables or build your own data schema.

 Create more environments to exercise application lifecycle management (coming soon).

 Export the solutions you create in your developer environment, and publish them on Microsoft AppSource so your customers can test-drive them.

 Improvements from the previous Power Apps Community Plan

 In May 2021, we extended the capabilities of the Power Apps Community Plan to meet the needs of developers and rebranded it as the Power Apps Developer Plan.

 - The ability to share apps with team members for development and testing purposes

 - Increased capacity allocations